ccarabine/payrollapp/docs/features.md

 The user will be prompted ‘Are the amounts correct?’.

-If the values are incorrect , the user will type ‘n’
+If the values are incorrect, the user will type ‘n’

-a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’
+a message “re-enter details’ is displayed and the user is prompted to ‘enter the hours worked’

 If the values are correct, a message will be displayed

 'Ready to upload into payroll spreadsheet' then the information uploads to google sheets.
 When successful ‘employeepayroll worksheet updated successfully’ message is displayed.

-The user will then prompted if they would like to process another employees hours which they can add or go back to the main menu
+The user will then be prompted if they would like to process another employees hours which they can add or go back to the main menu

 <details>
 <summary>Click here to view add employees' hours</summary>